CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

 \subsection{Layout Refinement via Iterative Feedback}

-After generating a layout-grounded image $I$, we ensure that the prompt description $P_{d}$ is accurately reflected in terms of object count and image aesthetics.
-To this end, we propose an iterative refinement process that evaluates $I$, identifies flaws, and updates both the layout and prompt until the output meets the desired quality.
+After generating a layout-grounded image $I$, we ensure that the prompt description $P_{d},P_{\text{bg}}$ is accurately reflected in terms of object count and aesthetics.
+We therefore run an iterative refinement loop that (i) evaluates $I$, (ii) identifies flaws and extracts structural feedback, and (iii) updates both the planning graph and prompt until the output meets the desired quality.

-\myparagraph{Design-Critic LLM} We reuse the LLM agent based on Qwen3 \cite{yang2025qwen3}, repurposed as a Design Critic for analyzing generated images and suggesting prompt and layout corrections.
-Given a user prompt $P_d$ and the corresponding generated image $I$, the agent evaluates two key aspects: \textit{(a) object count accuracy} and \textit{(b) visual aesthetics}, as illustrated in \Cref{fig:pipeline}.
-Since LLMs may struggle to reliably assess object counts or aesthetic quality, we provide reference metrics to guide evaluation.
-Specifically, we estimate \textit{count accuracy} using an open-vocabulary object detector \cite{liu2024grounding}, producing a score $s_c$.
-Additionally, we assess \textit{visual quality} using an aesthetic scorer \cite{wu2024q} that considers both $P_d$ and $I$, outputting a score $s_a$.
-We define a composite score $S$ to quantify overall image quality:

-where $s^{gt}_c$ is the ground truth object count from the prompt, and $\alpha{=}0.6$, $\beta{=}0.4$ are weighting coefficients.
-This score balances object count accuracy and visual fidelity.
-The composite score $S$, along with $I$ and $P_d$, is then fed to the LLM critic, which programmatically generates textual feedback, \eg, \texttt{'$\text{cat}_1$ is overlapping with $\text{cat}_2$'}, \texttt{'only 2 birds detected but target is 1'}, or \texttt{'lighting is inconsistent across objects'}.
-This feedback is used to iteratively refine the spatial layout, aiming to improve both object count accuracy and visual quality.